alpaddesai/DatabaseManagementDesign/README.md

 # Database Management Design

-The project provides database management design.
+The project provides an introduction to applications and design of databases

 All images are custom by Alpa D. Desai or have references.